About the oscillatory possibilities of the dynamical systems: VECTOR FIELDS WITH A MULTIDIRECTIONAL NONLINEAR PART

 Finally, it is worth considering the feasibility of systems exhibiting so high degrees of oscillatory instability behavior.
 For the case of systems with $m=1$, we have been able to design experimental devices \cite{17} and $N$-dimensional mathematical models \cite{16} fully exploiting the oscillatory instability possibilities of a saddle-node pair of fixed points.
 The design procedure for $m=1$ is briefly described in the next subsection to illustrate the three facets of the problem: the possession of fixed points, the occurrence of oscillatory instabilities, and the saddle approach to homoclinicity.
 The task of designing $m>1$ systems fulfilling to some extent the various conditions together might presumably be extremely difficult for a researcher but, perhaps, not so for nature.
 For instance, we find reason to suspect the occurrence of a high-degree of instability behavior in two relevant problems: the onset of turbulence in moving fluids and the oscillatory activity of living brains.
 Different aspects of such a possibility for the two cases are considered in the Appendixes B and C, respectively.
 In fact, phenomena involving a relatively large number of interrelated oscillatory processes with different time scales are ubiquitous.
 Typical examples may be found in the Earth's climate \cite{57,58}, population dynamics \cite{59}, biological rhythms \cite{60,61} and, although not so conclusive, in economic data and social activities.
+And, for instance, while the meteorologic and climatic variabilities are currently related to the irregularities of a supposed chaotic evolution and the forecasting limits to its sensitivity to initial conditions, the generalized Landau scenario allows for a more natural interpretation based on the intermodulatory combination of a large number of physical effects with different time constants, whose unpredictability can arise from the lack of a proper description of the involved effects, without necessity of invoking any delicate sensitivity of the system evolution.